kiwiz-dev/scrap-io-apidoc/source/includes/_export.md

 > The above code downloads the file.

-This endpoint allows you to download one of your exports file depending on the id.
+This endpoint allows you to download an export based on its id.

 ### HTTP Request